6 Steps for Writing A Project Proposal! How Can x.doc Help You Close Clients Better?

 Step 2.
 Explain the Project Proposal Background

-As the title says here you have the opportunity to elaborate the project background in detail.
+As the title says here you have the opportunity to elaborate on the project background in detail.
 Share context and insights about the project to set the stage for a solution.
 This would be the best place to talk about the problems and how to overcome them.

 Research has proven that when you share real statistical data in this section chances are that your client would be interested in reading further and getting in touch with you for more.
 Use a gripping story to evoke feelings and leave the proposal with a lasting impact.
 This part creates credibility and guarantees that the suggestion is pertinent and well-informed.